saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 The Key/Value Store allows you to create temporary key/value pairs that can be accessed across different tests in your Organization.
-That means, you can create a key/value pairs in `test1` in `projectA` and use the value in `test100` in `projectZ`.
+That means, you can create a key/value pair in `test1` in `projectA` and use the value in `test100` in `projectZ`.

 ## What You'll Need